skfawad911/iOS-App-Distribution-with-Nginx-on-AWS-EC2/README.md

 ![Website Preview](DemoWebsite/websitepre.png)

+## Conclusion

+When distributing an iOS app using this method, clients or testers will need to provide their Unique Device Identifier (UDID) to the developer.
+The developer will then create a provisioning profile that includes these UDIDs and generate a manifest.plist file containing information about the app.
+This manifest.plist file is hosted on the server and contains details such as the app's bundle identifier, version, and download URL for the IPA file.
+Clients or testers can then install the app by opening a special installation link (itms-services://) on their iOS device.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.